-One does not sleep well after a ball-especially one's first ball, because the music runs in your head, and you have so many things to think about; so I was up early, and went for a ride in know he has got about twenty castles and estates.
+One does not sleep well after a ball-especially one's first ball, because the music runs in your head, and you have so many things to think about; so I was up early, and went for a ride in for the complexion."
+"I shouldn't think you had much work to do," said I, for you know he has got about twenty castles and estates.
 "Well, it's not of course of the same serious nature as yours," he said, "but, frivolous as my avocations are, they serve for pot-boiling purposes."
 (Did you ever hear such a way of talking?
 He's the very oddest man I ever met, and I never know whether he is joking or serious, which is so hateful, I think.)
 He asked me before he went if I could give him two dances at Maude's this evening, and I said yes, as I knew mamma would be pleased.
-M. A. B.

 Row.
-The first person I met was top carly, and went for a fide in "Ah, Lady Gwendolyn," said he, "I see you take an early ride before settling to the day's work-so do I. There's nothing like it for the complexion."
-"I shouldn't think you had much work to do," said I, for you
+The first person I met was Lord Lakes.

+"Ah, Lady Gwendolyn," said he, "I see you take an early ride before settling to the day's work-so do I. There's nothing like it